FORTH-ICS-INSPIRE/artemis/docs/kubernetes.md

 ```
 hasuraSecret   # Alphanumeric string that is used as the super-secret of hasura
 jwtSecret      # Secret used for the JWT authentication
-flaskSecret    # Secret used for the session id's generation
-passwordSalt   # Password salt for the frontend database
 privKey        # Private key for the HTTPS certificate
 certificate    # HTTPS certificate
 ### OPTIONAL ###